-“It should be simple,” they often say.
-“The customer is just sending back something they don’t need or need repaired.”
-But it’s not that easy.
+"It should be simple," they often say.
+"The customer is just sending back something they don’t need, or the product must be repaired."

-U.S. Customs is required to protect commerce of the United States (and now much more).
-They want written proof that shipments being imported into the U.S. do qualify for duty-free status along with the proper classification number.
+Because CBP is required to protect commerce of the United States (and much more), they want written proof that shipments being imported into the U.S. qualify for duty-free status along with the proper classification number.

 That’s where a Manufacturer’s Affidavit comes in.
-Importers use it to verify that commodities are of U.S. origin, they are valued over $2,000, they have not been altered outside of the U.S., and they can enter the country duty-free under Harmonized Tariff Schedule Numbers 9801.00.10 or 9802.00.20.
+Also known as a Declaration for Free Entry of Returned American Products, importers use it to verify that commodities valued over $2,500 are of U.S. origin, they have not been altered outside of the U.S., and they can enter the country duty-free under Harmonized Tariff Schedule Numbers 9801.00.10 or 9802.00.20.

-If you do read the instructions, you will find the documentary requirements including a sample Manufacturer’s Affidavit to use if the value of the goods is greater than $2,000.
+Upon reading the regulations, you will find the documentary requirements include a sample Manufacturer’s Affidavit to use if the value of the goods is greater than $2,500.
 This declaration can be made by the owner, importer, consignee or agent of the importer who has knowledge of the facts regarding the claim for free entry.

 If the owner or ultimate consignee is a corporation, the president, vice president, secretary or treasurer of the corporation may sign the declaration.
 It may also be signed by any employee or agent of the corporation who holds a power of attorney executed under the conditions outlined in the same regulations (CFR 19, subpart C, part 141) if the corporation can certify that the employee or other agent has or will have knowledge of the pertinent facts.